rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/vsl023.png "Create app")

-5. Populate a user in the users database
+5. Populate a user in the users database.

    1. Click the **users** database.